andrewjarkwahwong/andrewjarkwahwong.github.io/_posts/2024-07-08-specificanionads.md

 # Review: pKa and pH

 The adsorption of anions are dependent on the pH of the solution.
-The acid dissociation constant ($K_a$) is crucial in understanding the form of the anion upon adsorption at the surface.
+The acid dissociation constant (K$_a$) is crucial in understanding the form of the anion upon adsorption at the surface.
 The strength of the acid is based on the equilibrium constant of acid dissociation given as:

 $$ HA_{(aq)} \leftrightarrow A^-_{(aq)} + H^+_{(aq)} $$

-where $A^-$ is the conjugate base of the acid and $H^+$ is the proton in solution.
+where A$^-$ is the conjugate base of the acid and $H^+$ is the proton in solution.
 All species are in the solution-phase for clarity.
-The equilibrium constant, $K_a$, is defined as:
+The equilibrium constant, K$_a$, is defined as:

 $$
 K_a = \frac{[A^-][H^+]}{[HA]}
 $$

-where a higher $K_a$ corresponds to a stronger acid (more dissociated at equilibrium).
+where a higher K$_a$ corresponds to a stronger acid (more dissociated at equilibrium).
 Assuming concentrations are sufficient for an ideal solution (activities are equivalent to the concentrations), the pKa is defined as:

 $$ pK_a = -log_{10}K_a$$